oddbird/greenmud/greenmud.md

 ------

 <!-- chapter
-chapter       : 'Stranger Than a Sunny Day on the Beach.' description   : 'Chapter 13: Stranger Than a Sunny Day on the Beach.'
+chapter       : 'Stranger Than a Sunny Day on the Beach' description   : 'Chapter 13: Stranger Than a Sunny Day on the Beach' -->
--->

 <!-- meta